Adib234/image-repo/README.md

   - TinyEngine [MatchEngine API](https://services.tineye.com/developers/matchengine/api_reference/search) for searching images with images?

 - AUTHENTICATION
-  - Have ui perform some checks like if the email is valid
+  - Verify that user is not bot and send verification email?

 # Considerations